mmhashim139/ibtb/README.md

  ## Testing

- Testing conducted Mostly by useing browser developer tool main area of function testings are 1- Search Form .
+ Testing conducted Mostly by useing browser developer tool main area of function testings are :
+- Search Form .
-    by typing an activity or location and click button the search results will appear in new section while other main area cleared .
+* By typing an activity or location and click button the search results will appear in new section while other main area cleared .
-2 - search results .
+- Search results .
-    Each search will show places and back home button to the main page .
+*  Each search will show places and back home button to the main page .
-3 - Top activities .
+- Top activities .
-    for each top activities tag some results will show in a Carousel slider , if user clicked in the tag to see more the results will show as a search results.
+* for each top activities tag some results will show in a Carousel slider , if user clicked in the tag to see more the results will show as a search results.
-4- Activities & Counties Tags,
+- Activities & Counties Tags,
-    by click on activity or county tag search results will appear as a search results .
+* by click on activity or county tag search results will appear as a search results .
-5- All places browsing.
+- All places browsing.
-    All places will show firest 50 place and user can click show more to see more results .
+* All places will show firest 50 place and user can click show more to see more results .

 ## Deployment